Marcus Aemilius Scaurus (consul 115 BC): 90s BC

 Scaurus may have participated in a mission to the east (legatio Asiatica), which took place some time between 96 and 98 BC.
 It is, however, not clear whether he engaged in travel or just supported the mission.
 The mission likely included Gaius Marius – travelling on the pretext of fulfilling a vow to magna mater – but more likely to investigate Mithridates VI's campaigns in Cappadocia without arousing suspicion.
 Following the mission, the senate dispatched Quintus Mucius Scaevola Pontifex and Publius Rutilius Rufus to Asia in a successful administration of the province.
 A few years later in 92 BC, Lucius Cornelius Sulla also was dispatched east as propraetor in Cilicia, where he contested Mithridates' advances into Cappadocia.

 Scaurus supported the prosecution of Norbanus for his use of violence in the trial of Caepio, testifying as a major witness for the prosecution.
 He also supported the lex Licinia Mucia, a law to investigate Italians usurping the privileges of Roman citizens, likely in a move to buttress the senate's position in the state.

-In 92 BC, Scaurus was probably involved in the defence of Publius Rutilius Rufus, who had aroused the enmity of the equites during his time legate in Asia with his honest governance.
+In 92 BC, Scaurus was probably involved in the defence of Publius Rutilius Rufus, whose honest governance during his time as a legate in Asia province had aroused the enmity of the equites.
 He was convicted even though his innocence was widely known.
 Following the Rufus trial, Scaurus was himself prosecuted by Quintus Servilius Caepio the Younger for repetundis (extortion), specifically, for receiving money which had been extorted by someone else.
-Scaurus, however, was somehow successful in bringing the younger Caepio to trial first in a countersuit, but regardless, both Scaurus and the younger Caepio were acquitted.
+Scaurus was somehow successful in bringing the younger Caepio to trial first in a countersuit; both men were acquitted.